PSYCHOLOGY AND SOCIAL WORK | DEGREES

-The doctorate program is unique because it places importance on mathematical, scientific, and theoretical concepts.
-Therefore, graduates are more suitable for careers in academic circles and research.
+This doctorate program is unique because it places importance on mathematical, scientific, and theory.
+Therefore, graduates are more suitable for careers research and maybe teaching.

 Doctor of Psychology (Psy.D.)

-The Psy.D. focuses more on applied psychology topics and less on academics and theory.
-This degree is suitable for graduates who want to treat patients.
+This Psy.D. focuses more on applied topics that can be put to work.
+This degree is suitable for graduates who will want to eventually be able to treat patients.

 Doctor of Education (Ed.D.) in Psychology

-The Ed.D.degree is to some extent a fusion of the doctor of philosophy and doctor of psychology degrees.
+The Ed.D.degree is to some extent a fusion of the two degrees above.
 It places importance on both theoretical and applied principles of psychology.